scds/text-analysis-3/tmpython.md

 Most of the code below is commented out, i.e. preceded by `#`.
 To add stopwords to the list, remove the `#` and substitute `[word]` with your word (ensure that you leave in the single quotes to denote that you are entering string data).
 Uncomment - remove the `#` - before the second `print(STOP_WORDS)` in the code to verify your work.

-Again, use the F5 key to run the script in the console.

     # Print the initial set of stopwords from SpaCy
     # Also available at: https://github.com/explosion/spaCy/blob/master/spacy/lang/en/stop_words.py
     print(STOP_WORDS)